sybrew/the-seo-framework/readme.txt

 TODO remove HTML4 closers in admin?
 It's definitly 5.
 	-> Also remove HTML4 support on the front-end?
 How many themes are still using 4?

-TODO the correct indentation for comments seems to be 4 per tab (+1 initial)

-TODO LinkedIn Post Inspector recommends the "Author" tag, which is often ambiguously described.
-We could opt-in this feature via the Social Sharing settings, stating that LinkedIn uses it.

 TODO add ignore for Asgaros forums.
 See https://wordpress.org/support/topic/canonical-on-forum/.

 TODO enqueueUnregisteredInputTrigger -> alias enqueueTriggerUnregisteredInput